PhyLoss/PhyLoss/Scripts/Readme.txt

 	> mkdir Data/DB

-***** DATA REQUIRED FOR THE CLUSTER ANALYSIS PIPELINE ***** Please note that our original database (1) and the accompanying files (2)-(4) can be freely downloaded from: doi:10.6084/m9.figshare.20522103
+***** DATA REQUIRED FOR THE CLUSTER ANALYSIS PIPELINE *****

 (1) a database that contains protein sequences in fasta format,
 	i.e. a list of fasta files (a single file for each species) in the format taxId.faa ("taxID" is replaced with a true taxID of the species)